ramonfontes/tutorials/exercises/bssid-based/README.md

-# Dropping packets based on RSSI
+# Dropping packets based on BSSID

 ## Introduction

 The objective of this exercise is to write a P4 program that implements basic protocol for WiFi.

-With this basic protocol, switch s3 must perform the following action: drop packets from sta2 due to its RSSI.
+With this basic protocol, switch s4 must perform the following action: drop packets from ap2 due to its BSSID.

 Your switch will have a single table, which the control plane will populate with static rules.
 Each rule will map an IP address to the